tomcam/guten1.github.io/docs/tutorial.md

 > What is the URL of your site? (https://example.com):
 ```

 For now, it doesn't matter much.
-For this example feel faree to answer with the local website address preferred by Gutenberg,
+For this example feel free to answer with the local website address preferred by Gutenberg,
 which is `http://127.0.0.1:1111`.
 The great thing about `config.toml` is that when you deploy to `yourawesomewebsite.com`, changing this value will be all you need to get those relative paths working properly.

 ```